The Power of the Board

 WECNY and Columbia Business School

 Women’s Executive Circle of New York (WECNY) has collaborated with Columbia Business School to help improve the standing of women in business leadership positions.
 Together, we have conducted a series of quantitative research studies that evaluates the state of women in executive positions in the top 100 public companies headquartered in NY.
-The most recent study, the third in a series of annual reports, 2011 New York Census: The State of Women Business Leaders In New York, will be made available to the NY business community and state and city legislators and policymakers.
+The most recent study, the fourth in a series of annual reports, 2013 New York Census: The State of Women Business Leaders In New York, has been made available to the NY business community and state and city legislators and policymakers.

 WECNY's Top 25